 Fast or irregular pulse

-Chest pain is the key warning sign of a heart attack.
-But it may be confused with other conditions.
+Chest pain is the key warning sign of a heart attack, but it may be confused with other conditions.
 These include heartburn, pleurisy, and pneumonia.
-Always see your healthcare provider for a diagnosis.
+Since you don't always know the reason for the chest pain, always call 911 for emergency care to diagnose the problem.

 If you or someone you know has any of the warning signs for a heart attack, act right away.
 Call 911 or your local emergency number.
 Don’t drive yourself to the hospital or emergency department if you think you are having a heart attack.